luciellexo/Lucis-Box_Windows-11/README.md

 Program Installer: A built-in feature to install a selection of common programs like 7-Zip, VLC, and Notepad++ directly from the GUI.

 # How to Use
-To use, download the Luci-Box.exe file, run it as an administrator, and get started.
+To use, download the .exe file, run it as an administrator, and get started.